iot4b/docs/README.md

 # How to use

 ## Node
-In this guide, you will learn how to install your own node.
+In this guide, you will learn how to install your node.
 The node serves as a gateway between IoT devices and Everscale, facilitating data aggregation, smart contract initialization, access control, and notification services.

 ## Device management
 Install the mobile application to manage your devices easily.